itsselvam/timeline.Portfolio/README.md

 # Responsive portfolio and CV in Timeline layout

 Overview
 Simple HTML/CSS based ready to use curriculum vitae template to jump start online curriculum vitae creation.
 Every wandered to create a simple looking website/portfolio and CV.
+This template is compatible in both web and print.

 Here is the basic template you can use.

 Preview at
 https://itsselvam.github.io/timeline.Portfolio/